Hexagon/croner/docs/contributing.md

 #### Solve an issue

 Scan through our [existing issues](https://github.com/hexagon/croner/issues) to find one that interests you.
 You can narrow down the search using `labels` as filters.
-If you find an issue to work on, make a note in the comments so er van assign it to you.
+If you find an issue to work on, make a note in the comments so we can assign it to you.
 Then you are welcome to open a PR with a fix.

 ### Make Changes